Comparing a study drug to the usual treatment for people with metastatic HER2-expressing salivary gland cancer that cannot be removed by surgery

 Patients in Study Group 2 will receive the study drug, ado-trastuzumab emtansine (T-DM1).
 If your tumor grows on treatment with ado-trastuzumab emtansine (T-DM1), then the usual treatment for your cancer if it progresses is to receive a different chemotherapy drug and/or HER2 targeting drug.
 You do have the option to begin treatment with docetaxel and trastuzumab (TH).

-The usual approach for patients who are not in a study is treatment with the chemotherapy drug, docetaxel, together with trastuzumab, a drug that targets HER2-positive cancer cells.
+The usual approach for patients with HER2-positive salivary gland cancer who are not in a study is treatment with the chemotherapy drug, docetaxel, together with trastuzumab, a drug that targets HER2-positive cancer cells.
 There is no preferred treatment for HER2-positive salivary cancers, but the combination of docetaxel and trastuzumab has been the most extensively studied treatment in HER2-positive salivary cancer patients to date.
 There are no other treatments that are proven to help patients with your health condition live longer.

 If you choose to take part in this study, there is a risk that: